 Riverview’s growth is its primary asset — and its primary challenge.
 When tens of thousands of people move into a community in a short period, the infrastructure required to serve them — roads, schools, parks, utilities, healthcare — must keep pace.
 In eastern Hillsborough County, that race has sometimes been close.

-Federal transportation funding flows through Florida's state transportation department to fund the capacity improvements that these corridors need.
-As your representative in Congress, I will fight to ensure that Hillsborough County's share of federal highway and transit funding reflects the actual growth and infrastructure needs of communities like Riverview — not just the political calculus of which county has the most seniority on the relevant appropriations subcommittees.
+Federal transportation funding flows through Florida’s state transportation department to fund the capacity improvements these corridors need.
+As your representative in Congress, John Peters will fight to ensure Hillsborough County’s share of federal highway and transit funding reflects the actual growth and infrastructure needs of communities like Riverview — not just the political calculus of which county has the most seniority on the relevant appropriations subcommittees.

 Flood risk along the Alafia River corridor is a real and growing concern for parts of Riverview.
 The rapid development of the watershed upstream has increased runoff volumes and reduced the natural storage capacity that historically moderated flooding.
 Florida’s homeowners insurance crisis hits Riverview families with flood exposure particularly hard, since flood coverage through the NFIP adds significant cost on top of already elevated wind and fire coverage premiums.
 Federal reform of flood risk mapping and the NFIP pricing structure directly affects the affordability of homeownership in these communities.